 What do I do if I have a problem with my transaction?

 If your item hasn't arrived or isn't as described, first try to contact the seller.
-Just go to your "My Bonanza > Recent purchases" page and locate the transaction.
+Just go to your "Account > Recent purchases" page and locate the transaction.
 Use the "Send them a message" link under the seller's username to contact the seller and attempt to resolve the issue.
 Using this contact method will automatically have your order number referenced.